-Action log feature will allow displaying the summaries of contribution by types along time also in graphs.
+When contribution feature is enabled, Action log feature will allow displaying the summaries of contribution by types along time also in graphs.
 The graphs are produced in better quality when jpgraph library is installed in you Tiki (see Mod jpgraph for more details).
 You can also download the library in lib/jpgraph.

 Nota: the preference feature_jpgraph must be manually turn in in the database adn you must clear the cache after.